Miragaia/PROJECT3_TAI/README.md

 - Retrieves the duration and sample rate of the input audio using soxi.

-- Ge- nerates a noise file of the same duration and sample rate using sox with the synth command and the specified noise type.
+- Generates a noise file of the same duration and sample rate using sox with the synth command and the specified noise type.

 - Mixes the original audio with the generated noise using the sox -m command, scaling the noise volume according to the specified intensity (e.g., -v 0.2 for 20% noise intensity).